Simeonpitts916/index/README.md

-#portfolio
+# portfolio landing page
-#names of contributors
+## names of contributors
+simeon pitts
-#description of application
+## description of application
+ The infomation you will see is all of my About me, Projects, Background, Current interests and links
-#link to site on GitHub Pages
+## link to site on GitHub Pages

-#technologies used
+## technologies used

-#application setup instructions
+## application setup instructions

-#link to site on GitHub Pages
+## link to site on GitHub Pages

-#known bugs
+## known bugs

-#copyright, date, and licens information
+## opyright, date, and licens information